alshdavid/crayon-router/docs/vue.md

 ### Lazy Loading a route

-Just use the `import` statement with Webpack+Babel or Typescript
+Just use the dynamic `import()` feature.
+It's baked into modern browsers and available through module bundlers.

 `main.ts`